SachaIZADI/predict-drug-price/README.md

 - Model ‘mean_squared_log_error’ on TEST set: 0.50
 ```

-The performance should still be improved as the model
+The performance should still be improved:
-- still has a high loss *(the model has the capacity to overfit the dataset - in some experiments I reduced the error
+- the model still has a high loss *(the model has the capacity to overfit the dataset - in some experiments I reduced the error
   to ~0 on the training set with high `tree_depth`)*
-- is overfitting the training set by a non-negligible rate:
+- the model is overfitting on the training set:
 ```
 - Mean of ‘neg_mean_squared_log_error’ on TRAIN set: -0.27
  Mean of ‘neg_mean_squared_log_error’ on TEST set: -0.50